benandrewtyler/Myreads/README.md

 ## Important

 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [**SEARCH_TERMS.md**](SEARCH_TERMS.md).
-That list of terms are the **only terms** that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.
+That list of terms are the **only terms** that will work with the backend, so don't be surprised if your searches for zombie apocalypse or ASMR don't come back with any results.